 It’s the Jerod McDougal effect basically, every team can field a couple of great talents but the best teams have role players that will give anything and everything they have to thrive in a narrow and sacrificial role.
 Nebraska recruited guys to do that rather than asking stars to figure it out.

 The Art Briles Baylor Bears are probably the closest college football has come to what Osborne achieved in terms of building a system that could develop and max out players without needing more than one or two truly elite athletes.
 It’s typically on offense where this is more easily achieved for the reason I gave above.
-If your TE can’t run routes than you don’t make that the focal point of your offense but if your strong safety can’t fit the run consistently then you’re going to face runs designed to make him be the tackler.
+If your TE can’t run routes than you just don’t make that the focal point of your offense.
+But if your strong safety can’t fit the run consistently then you’re going to face runs designed to make him be the tackler.

-I believe it’s only a matter of time before another team is able to match Osborne’s success, at least in terms of winning a championship, without following a blue-chip theory strategy for building the team.
+I believe it’s only a matter of time before another team is able to match Osborne’s success, at least in terms of winning a championship, without following a blue chip theory strategy for building the team.
 With the hire of offensive genius Scott Frost, it might even be Nebraska again.